-Over the years, the skin loses its natural elasticity and starts to sag and stretch.
-This allows wrinkles, facial folds, jowls and extra neck skin to appear in the face.
-A facelift is often the answer to .
-Although facelifts have been around for quite awhile, Dr. Price uses modern approaches to help our patients look younger once again.
+With time, your skin loses its natural elasticity and begins to sag and stretch.
+This causes wrinkles, facial folds, jowls and extra neck skin to appear.
+A facelift is often the perfect solution.
+Dr. Price uses modern approaches to help you look as young as you feel.

 A facelift is the treatment of choice for patients who have moderate to severe signs of sagging skin in the face and the neck.
 It is an outpatient procedure, in which excess skin is removed, sagging muscle layers are tightened, and the facial skin redraped at a more youthful, higher level.